 Potential other uses of the data

-The Primary Data may have been created for a particular purpose, for example a particular research study or as a record of a step in a manufacturing process.
+The Data Objects may have been created for a particular purpose, for example a particular research study or as a record of a step in a manufacturing process.
 The initial exploitation of the data may then be to produce a research paper or to prove the quality of manufacture.

-The project may only be interested in, or may only have funding for, exploiting the Primary Data in those ways.
+The project may only be interested in, or may only have funding for, exploiting the Data Objects in those ways.

-However the project members may recognize that the Primary Data may have potential other uses.
-For example the Primary Data may have been overhead imagery captured to monitor changes in infrastructure to aid mapping functions and another data project may be able to make use of that same imagery for weather domain cloud cover studies.
+However the project members may recognize that the Data Objects may have potential other uses.
+For example the Data Objects may have been overhead imagery captured to monitor changes in infrastructure to aid mapping functions and another data project may be able to make use of that same imagery for weather domain cloud cover studies.

-Suggestions about the appropriate Designated Community
+Suggestions about the appropriate Knowledge Base for the Designated Community

-The project may have some specific ideas about what Knowledge Base would be needed to understand and use the Primary Data, given the Representation Information which the project provides.
+The project may have some specific ideas about what Knowledge Base would be needed to understand and use the Data Objects, given the Representation Information which the project provides.
 For example there may be a general area of scientific expertise or a type of manufacturing process.
-This information could be useful for any archive which wishes to preserve and facilitate the exploitation of the Primary Data, given the Representation provided by the project.
+This information could be useful for any archive which wishes to preserve and facilitate the exploitation of the Data Objects, given the Representation Information provided by the project.

 Suggested Transformational Information Properties